We offer a myriad of programs and resources that educate, engage and inspire young people across metro Detroit

 Since 2011 Teen HYPE has offered Loving Our Lives (LOL) - a risk reduction, comprehensive sexual health education program funded by the State of Michigan - to high school students in the Detroit area.
 LOL utilizes the Safer Choices curriculum - a 10-session program that employs engaging and interactive learning on topics such as risks associated with sexual activity, tools to effectively communicate, and proper methods of protection from STDs/STIs and pregnancy.
 This program serves as an intermediate level sexual education class, and was offered to 400 young people during the 2017-2018 school year.

-If you would like to bring Loving Our Lives to your classroom, please complete and submit the Program Implementation Form found here.
+If you would like to bring Loving Our Lives to your school, please complete and submit the Program Implementation Form found here.

 90% reported feeling comfortable talking to their partner about contraception